Process of Filing for Bankruptcy in Singapore & What’s Next?

 - To assist you in obtaining a discharge from bankruptcy.
 The OA can recommend an earlier discharge from bankruptcy if he is satisfied that you have displayed satisfactory conduct and adhere to the monthly contributions to be paid.

-What happens to my assets?
+What happens to your assets?

 Once you are declared a bankrupt, your assets will form part of your bankruptcy estate and be controlled and managed by the OA.
+Creditors who have provided proof of their debts can then receive dividends from your bankruptcy estate.

 - Gifts given to you prior to your discharge from bankruptcy.